Our recommendations to get the most out of your saddle

 Are chrome leather so will not always ‘take’ treatment well however the nature of which already possess a sufficient suppleness – if needed wipe with cream/balsam

-Contains an advanced formula of natural tallows, oils and beeswax which moisturizes from within to protect leather in all climates.
-Suitable to use on any of our leathers, with the exception of Nubuck and Calf Nappa as this will smooth out the finish
+Contains an advanced formula of natural tallows, oils and beeswax which moisturizes from within to protect the leather in all climates.
+Suitable to use on any of our leathers, with the exception of Nubuck and Calf Nappa as this will smooth out the finish.

 - With a damp cloth wipe away any excess dirt and grease and allow to dry.
 Only use soap if necessary.